Bilateral Stroke: Understanding Stroke on Both Sides of the Brain

 • Speech therapy.
 Survivors can work with experts called Speech Language Pathologists to regain communication, cognitive, and swallowing skills.

 • Occupational therapy.
-Sometimes a severe stroke can impact a person’s ability to lead an independent life.
-Occupational therapists are trained in helping survivors regain independence with the activities of daily living.
+Sometimes, a severe stroke can impact a person’s ability to lead an independent life.
+Occupational therapists are trained to help survivors regain independence with activities of daily living.

 Hope for Recovery from Bilateral Stroke

-Bilateral stroke is a rare event that can occur from multiple strokes on both sides of the brain or a unique instance where a stroke in one hemisphere affects the other.
+Bilateral stroke is a rare event that can occur from multiple strokes on both sides of the brain or a unique instance where a stroke in one vessel impairs both hemispheres.

 Fortunately, there is hope for recovery.
 By participating in rigorous therapy, you can rehabilitate your body and mind, and help minimize other side effects that may have occurred.